plutov/pliutau.com/content/page/hire-me.md

 ### About me

-I'm a senior backend engineer with over 8 years of experience, currently working mostly with Go and Microservices, applying [twelve-factor](https://12factor.net/) methodology.
+I'm a Senior Backend Engineer with over 8 years of experience, currently working mostly with Go and Microservices, applying [twelve-factor](https://12factor.net/) methodology.
 I've worked at both small and large companies bringing products from concept to release in a variety of environments.

 Things I do: